tigerbrain/Alexa-MyQ-MultiDoorSupport/README.md

         the ARN information that you need.
 For now, proceed to step 4

-4. Click on the "Skill Information" navigation link on the left side to navigate back to the "Skill Information" section of the skill you are trying to create and copy the "Application ID" of the skill onto a notepad as you will be needing it in step 8c.
+4. Click on the "Skill Information" navigation link on the left side to navigate back to the "Skill Information" section of the skill you are trying to create, then copy the "Application ID" of the skill onto a notepad as you will be needing it in step 8c.

         Sample Application ID:  amzn1.ask.skill.2dc3256e-f143-41a6-ab8f-194c3df2d789